B13rg/B13rg.github.io/_drafts/Infra-as-Code.md

 There are innumerable methods to organize code, whether it a mono-repo, component repos, or monoliths.
 The key is to choose one that fits your organization's needs and stick with it.
+What's really important is that it is consistent and repeatable.

 Configuration should be derived from the applications needs in a standard way to **minimize snowflakes**.
 Code should be built on references to standard pieces instead of copies to minimize drift and decay.

-For shared, application-level configurations resources should "opt-in" to sets of properties instead of being assigned a single application type.
+Shared, application-level configurations should additive, allowing resources to selectively "opt-in" to sets of properties instead of being assigned a single, restrictive application type.
 By defining the properties as sets, features from [set theory algebra](https://en.wikipedia.org/wiki/Set_(mathematics)#Basic_operations) can be applied.

 ### Lifecycle